Modern vehicles come with a plethora of sensors that are connected with a vehicle’s central computer or the PCM.

 Signs of a Bad Steering Angle Sensor

-Any sensor, may it be a steering angle sensor or any other, can wear out due to constant use.
+Any sensor, whether a steering angle sensor or any other, can wear out due to constant use.
 It is common knowledge that electronic components have a certain lifespan.
 Once the component reaches the end of its lifespan, it starts to lose its efficiency.
 However, every failing car part gives off signs that can alert you and prompt you to take quick action.

 1. Check Engine Light or Traction Control Light Illuminates

 Older cars had a sensor which was privy to the ECU.
-All ECU problems are signified by the Check Engine Light, so this light illuminating in your dashboard can signify any number of problems associated with the powertrain.
-You can only know of the problem once you use a code scanner and extract the proper error code for further diagnosis.
+All ECU problems are signified by the check engine light, so this light illuminating in your dashboard can signify any number of problems associated with the powertrain.
+You can only idetify the problem once you use a code scanner and extract the proper error code for further diagnosis.
 However, in modern cars traction technology has been introduced.

-This is an entirely new technology and that’s why it gets a separate indicator in the form of a Traction Control Light.
+This is an entirely new technolcgy and that’s why it gets a separate indicator in the form of a traction control light.
 Therefore, if you see this light coming on in the dashboard, you might have a bad steering angle sensor.

 2. Heavy Steering Wheel Turning

-When there is any loss in traction or the steering wheel’s functions go bad even when there was no issue the last time you drove your car, there might be some problem with your steering angle sensor.
-The sensor might have sent inaccurate information to the car’s onboard computer resulting in unnecessary automatic adjustments or the sensor might have stopped functioning entirely resulting in no information reaching the ECU (This will trigger the Traction Control Light).
+When there is any loss in traction or the steering wheel’s functions go bad even when there was no issue the last time you drove your car, there might be a problem with your steering angle sensor.
+The sensor might have sent inaccurate information to the car’s onboard computer resulting in unnecessary automatic adjustments or the sensor might have stopped functioning entirely, resulting in no information reaching the ECU (this will trigger the traction control light).

 3. Car Acts Strange After Wheel Alignment

 We talked about the steering angle sensor sending false or inaccurate information to the ECU.
-If your car is acting a bit weird or driving strange even after a wheel alignment, it might be due to a failing steering angle sensor.
-It is important and necessary to reset the steering angle sensor after an alignment, if your mechanic fails to do that, you can have this problem.
-Therefore, in such case revisit your mechanic and have the sensor reset and the wheels realigned.
+If your car is acting a bit weird or driving strangely even after a wheel alignment, it might be due to a failing steering angle sensor.
+It is important and necessary to reset the steering angle sensor after an alignment.
+If your mechanic fails to do that, you can have this problem.
+Therefore, in such a case revisit your mechanic and have the sensor reset and the wheels realigned.

 The steering angle sensor, as its name suggests, senses the steering’s angle.
 There are two major types of steering angle sensors: analog and digital.

 Both use different methods to detect the steering’s angle.
-The digital sensor, which is also the most widely found sensor in cars, uses a LED light to detect the wheel angle, the rate of turn another important information.
-The sensor then transfers this information to the ECU, which acts by adjusting in the way your car drives and steers.
+The digital sensor, which is also the most widely found sensor in cars, uses an LED light to detect the wheel angle, the rate of turn and other important information.
+The sensor then transfers this information to the ECU, which acts by adjusting the way your car drives and steers.

 The stability system will be activated, if your car has one.
 Naturally, if the steering angle sensor goes wrong, your road presence will become dangerous and you will see a yellowish light illuminating in your dash.

-The steering angle sensor is usually located near the steering box, however, in some cars, it is even found right by the wheels.
+The steering angle sensor is usually located near the steering box; however, in some cars, it is found right by the wheels.
 There can either be one of more than one sensor on your vehicle.
-So, it is first best to know which one of your sensors is causing the Check Engine Light in your dash to light up.
+So, it is first best to know which one of your sensors is causing the check engine light in your dash to light up.

 Diagnosis of a Failing Steering Angle Sensor

-After you have completed all the above steps and you are still getting the Traction Control Light in your dashboard, it is time to schedule an appointment with the mechanic.
+After you have completed all the above steps and you are still getting the traction control light on your dashboard, it is time to schedule an appointment with the mechanic.
 The mechanic will have the proper tools to test and check the sensor.
 The most important tool to check sensors is a code scanner.